 - Due to a request from our trainer members, Yoga Teacher Central will begin to publicly recognize (for no additional cost) trainers who have used our resources and support in developing their training programs.

 - The Yoga Teacher Central “accreditation” will signify the trainer has utilized YTC resources and support, indicating that the trainer is showing good faith in meeting high standards of safety and quality and utilizing verifiably high-quality resources.

 - In other words, Yoga Teacher Central continues to be an option as it has always been: a resource for teachers and trainers.
-The additional service to be added soon to publicly recognize members who wish to be affirmed in this way.
+The additional service to be added soon is to publicly recognize members who wish to be affirmed in this way.